ConnectingEurope/Context-Broker-Data-Visualisation/doc/user/index.md

 The aim of this document is to create a functional guide to ensure the understanding of the enabler, so the users are able to exploit it to its fullest.

-The Context Broker Data Visualization enabler has been created to ease the understanding of data and use of the Context Broker and to fasten its learning curve for new stakeholders who would like to experiment.
-It consists in a visualization layer over the Sandbox environment of the Context Broker used for playground purposes.
+The Context Broker Data Visualisation enabler has been created to ease the understanding of data and use of the Context Broker and to fasten its learning curve for new stakeholders who would like to experiment.
+It consists in a visualisation layer over the Sandbox environment of the Context Broker used for playground purposes.

 The enabler is available for use in local or remote environments.
 There is also available a [deployment manual](../tutorials/index.md) to ease its implementation and deployment.